-Please contact: Associate Dean of Students Quinnipiac University School of Law 203-582-3220 accommodations that may be considered reasonable within the Quinnipiac University School of Law.
+Please contact: Associate Dean of Students Quinnipiac University School of Law 203-582-3220

+The OSA will review the disability documentation, and then engage in an interactive process with the Associate Dean of Students in determining accommodations that may be considered reasonable within the Quinnipiac University School of Law.
 Once accommodations are agreed upon, the student as well as the Associate Dean of Students will receive an accommodation letter detailing the accommodation and its' provision.